-Reversionary – Your assets will be left to a named beneficiary for their lifetime (your spouse, or other dependant for example).
+- Reversionary — Your assets will be left to a named beneficiary for their lifetime (your spouse, or other dependants for example).
 On their death, the whole of a specified proportion will then revert to the University.

-Specific – Allows you to leave a gift in kind, such as valuables and works of art or collections to the University, either on terms that they be retained or that they may be sold and the proceeds devoted to other University purposes.
+- Specific — Allows you to leave a gift in kind, such as valuables and works of art or collections to the University, either on terms that they are retained or that they may be sold and the proceeds devoted to other University purposes.

 Remembering the University in your will

 If you would like to leave a gift in your will to the University, please use the following wording as a template: